totti0223/crop_seed_instance_segmentation/README.md

 2. Install Dependencies (See below)

-3. Download the data.zip from google drive and place it into the top directory (replace the empty "data" folder) of this repository
+3. Download the data.zip from google drive and place it into the top directory of this repository

 4. Run the notebook